 - Finance/Oracle implementation began April 2018.
 The system will go live early March 2019.

-- Human Resources/Oracle implementation will begin May 2018.
-The system is expected to go live in the second quarter of 2019.
+- Human Resources/Oracle implementation began May 2018.
+The system is expected to go live in the fall of 2019.

 - Student/Oracle purchase decision is expected during the 2020/21 academic year.